aureuserp/dev-docs/src/master/getting-started/seeders.md

 # Introduction

-This document provides an overview of how seeders work in Laravel FilamentPHP for the **Aureus ERP** system.
+This document provides an overview of how seeders work in Laravel FilamentPHP for the **AureusERP** system.
 It explains how to create and register seeders within the plugin while maintaining a well-structured directory hierarchy.

 ## Understanding Seeders in Laravel